Reach inbox zero with the Getting Things Done three-step workflow

 What is inbox zero?

 Inbox zero is a method in email management suitable for Outlook, Apple Mail, Gmail, or almost any other email client.
-It’s all in the name – you should get no emails (or almost no emails) as a result.
+It’s all in the name – you should have no emails (or almost no emails) left in your inbox as a result.

-The approach originates from the book by Merlin Mann, a well-known productivity expert, which was published back in 2014.
-There are five actions that Mann recommends to follow to achieve inbox zero:
+The approach originates from the eponymous book by Merlin Mann, a well-known productivity expert, which was published back in 2014.
+There are five actions that Mann recommends following to achieve inbox zero:

-- Delete: you need to get rid of (or archive) emails that serve no further purpose.
+- Delete: get rid of (or archive) emails that serve no further purpose.

 - Delegate: if someone else can answer the email better, forward it to them.

-- Respond: you need to respond immediately to emails and not keep them open.
+- Respond: respond immediately to emails and not keep them open.

 - Defer: move the messages that will take some time to respond to a separate category.

-- Do: make sure you set time to emails that require a timely response.
+- Do: make sure you stay on top of emails that require a timely response.

-Following this approach especially helps those who’re running a freelance business or a business which relies on email communication and regularly communicate with dozens of clients.
-So how can you maximise your chances of reaching inbox zero?
+Following this approach especially helps those who are running a business that relies on email communication and regularly email with multiple clients.
+So how can you maximize your chances of reaching inbox zero?
 Our favorite way is by using GTD.

 What is Getting Things Done (GTD)?